Fairwater, Cardiff: Etymologies

-Amenities
+Amenities and landmarks

 This leafy district is divided between the mainly privately owned 1930s semi-detached housing developments at the southern end, and more 1950s public housing stock towards the northern end closer to neighbouring Pentrebane.
 It includes Fairwater Park (known locally as "the Dell"), Fairwater Leisure Centre, a skatepark and numerous playing fields.

 Fairwater has two secondary schools.
 The larger of the two, with over a thousand pupils, is the Welsh-medium Ysgol Gyfun Gymraeg Plasmawr.
 The other is Cantonian High School, which has nearly 700 pupils.
 The building in which Plasmawr stands was originally opened in 1959 as Waterhall Secondary Modern School.
 Pupils at the school included Martyn Woodroffe an Olympic swimming Silver Medalist in 1968 Summer Olympics in Mexico.
 It is on the grounds of old Cantonian lower school, but in recent times has had many new developments built on the site.
 Peter Lea Primary and Fairwater Primary schools are in the area.
 Cantonian has produced several Welsh international football (soccer) players.
 In recent times Ryan Green (once Wales' youngest international), Jermaine Easter and Joe Ledley and, a little further back, John Toshack.
 Famous former pupils also include the model and Gary Lineker's wife Danielle Bux and director of the film Human Traffic, Justin Kerrigan.

 Fairwater Brook was a childhood haunt of Roald Dahl, who lived in Radyr and studied in nearby Llandaff.

 Fairwater Park, known locally as "The Dell" is the site of one of Britain's first artificial ski slopes, built in 1969.

 Fairwater Green is a local area of shops, supposedly named for the area of grass nearby.

 Fairwater Library opened in 1960, is a small branch library with a small book collection, public access computers and study space is open five days a week.

+Ty Bronna is a listed Grade II building on St Fagan's Road, built between 1903 and 1906.
+It is the only listed building in Wales designed by C. F. A. Voysey.